nearform/react-patterns-workshop/slides.md

 <div class="dense">

 - Components are usually rendered by React as children of other components with a shared parent in the DOM
-- It is sometimes necessary to render components outisde of this hierarchy (e.g. for alert dialogues)
+- It is sometimes necessary to render components outside of this hierarchy (e.g. for message dialogs)
-- `Portals` make it possible to render components inside different parent components in the DOM
+- [Portals](https://reactjs.org/docs/portals.html) make it possible to render components inside different parent components in the DOM

 </div>